pedroegerland/pedroegerland/README.md

  ##

-- 🔭  I’m currently working on Dock - global service product
+- 🔭  I’m currently working on Dock - global service product as Senior Software Engineer
 - 🌱  I’m currently learning React and Flutter
 - 👯  I’m looking to collaborate on banking, financial, e-commerce or marketplace projects
 - ⚡  About me: